nrhodes1451/bayesmmm/README.md

 Pooled Marketing Mix Modelling using RStan.

 This project was born out of a desire to reimagine traditional frequentist MMM in a hierarchical Bayesian framework.
-Much of the credit here goes to Richard McElreath and his fantastic book Statistical Rethinking for introducing me to Bayesian statistics and philosophy.
+Much of the credit here goes to Richard McElreath and the fantastic Statistical Rethinking for introducing me to Bayesian statistics and philosophy.

 ## Examples